Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Jeimer Candelario (.289 on-base percentage in past 10 games, 63 points below season-long percentage), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at PNC Park, Friday at 7:05 PM ET.
+On Saturday, Jeimer Candelario (hitting .188 in his past 10 games) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
+First pitch is at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Pirates.
+In his last game he had a hitless showing (0-for-3) against the Pirates.

 Jeimer Candelario Game Info & Props vs. the Pirates